 1. First person.

-This POV has the protagonist personally telling the story.
-Pronouns, such as “I,” “my,” “me,” “I’m,” are used.
+This POV has the protagonist narrating the story personally.
+Pronouns such as “I,” “my,” “me,” and “I’m,” are used.

 Example from “Because of Winn-Dixie:”